PEN World Voices Festival 2018: “It Can’t Happen Here”

 So what do we do next?

 All three said to “vote the rascals out” in November.
 After that, Gessen said, we need a vision of a more glorious future, because the lack of vision is what led to the media’s failure in 2016.
-She called on writers to help create that vision.
-Here and in the audience questions, she expressed her interest in local experiments: universal health care, cross-border cities, and hyper local community level structures.
+They called on writers to help create that vision.
+Here and in the audience questions, Gessen expressed their interest in local experiments: universal health care, cross-border cities, and hyper-local community level structures.

 In response to an audience question about impeachment, the three diverged.
 Boot suggested waiting to see what the special prosecutor finds, while Gessen warned against using “undemocratic means to save democracy.”
 Another audience question focused on the political opposition.
 Buruma chastised the Democratic Party for becoming the party of an educated elite.
 Democrats need to appeal to the working class without going down the isolationist path of Jeremy Corbyn in the UK.
 Saying that Buruma had already “predicted wrong,” Boot was far less optimistic.
 The long-term damage to race relations and the US’s standing in the world will take decades to undo.
 His hope is that the Republican Party goes out of business and new party forms, one that doesn’t exploit racial and ethnic grievances.